zagorski32611/solidity-workshop-1/README.md

 # Solidity workshop

 This is a resource for Solidity and Ethereum smart-contract programming.
 Currently under construction.
+It's a side project with no deadlines, or any form of plan.

 ## Table of Content